seracio/plugnplay/README.md

 -   a combination of multiple Obserables from the store (thanks to RX operators)
 -   a brand new Observble, unlinked to the store

 The value of this Observable will be emitted through a render props function.
-Typically, you want them to be like props, but nothing mandatory:
+Typically, you want them to be formated like props, but nothing mandatory here:

 ```javascript
 <Plug